Skip to content

 latexerr

 The most frustrating thing about compiling LaTeX in a terminal is the wall of text that gets written to stdout.
-An easy solution would be piping to dev/null; except then you wouldn’t be able to get error messages (even if only pipe stdout to dev/null and keep stderr).
-So, I made a solution that handles the compiling by piping error messages to less.
-The syntax of latexerr FILENAME will compile the files.
+An easy solution would be piping to /dev/null—except then you wouldn't be able to get error messages (even if you only pipe stdout to /dev/null and keep stderr).
+So, I made a solution that handles compiling by piping error messages to less.
+The syntax latexerr FILENAME will compile the file.
 Passing --clean will delete temporary LaTeX files.

 #!/bin/bash